gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 elaboration order, then apart from possible cases involing dispatching calls and access-to-subprogram types, the program is free of elaboration errors.
-If it is important for the program to be portable to compilers other than GNAT, then the programmer should use compilation switch :switch:`-gnatel` and consider the messages about missing or implicitly created ``Elaborate`` and ``Elaborate_All`` pragmas.
+If it is important for the program to be portable to compilers other than GNAT, then the programmer should use compiler switch :switch:`-gnatel` and consider the messages about missing or implicitly created ``Elaborate`` and ``Elaborate_All`` pragmas.

 If the binder reports an elaboration circularity, the programmer has several